 - Under-glass fingerprint scanner

-Unless you're planning on putting the Mi 9 in a case, buy one of the coloured versions of this phone, because the holographic effect on the rear is really good, giving shimmer and depth.
-There's also a transparent version again, but it's likely to be more expensive.
-The review version here is the Piano Black.
-It's safe - a little boring - but will probably be the biggest seller.
+Unless you're planning on putting the Mi 9 in a case, buy one of the coloured versions of this phone, because the holographic effect on the rear provides a great shimmer and depth.
+There's also a transparent version, but it's more expensive.
+The review version here is the Piano Black, which is a bit safe, but will probably be the biggest seller.

-The combination of glass and metal doesn't differ wildly from other models out there as it now seems to be the flagship formula.
-Xiaomi doesn't do waterproofing, so there's no IP rating and that's one of the things that stands it apart from more expensive rivals like Samsung.
+The combination of glass and metal doesn't differ wildly from other models out there, as it now seems to be the flagship formula.
+Xiaomi doesn't do waterproofing, so there's no IP rating, which is one of the things that stands it apart from more expensive rivals like Samsung.

 Turning to the fingerprint scanner under the display, it's of the optical variety, meaning it uses light to scan your finger and will be confused by wet hands or dirty fingers.
-It's more prone to failure than ultrasonic scanners - as you'll find in the Galaxy S10 - and that plays out in the experience too.
-It's just a little less reliable than the more expensive version, but not by much.
+It's more prone to failure than ultrasonic scanners - as you'll find in the Galaxy S10 - and that plays out in the experience.

 Tear drop display